-Please Note: Ronseal Decking Oil is a solvent-based formula and is therefore not compatible with Ronseal Ultimate Protection Decking Oil, which is water-based.
-This means that one cannot be used over the other.
+Please Note: Ronseal Decking Oil is solvent-based and is therefore not compatible with Ronseal Ultimate Protection Decking Oil, which is water-based.
+This means that one cannot be used to overcoat or maintain the other.

-Decked areas to be treated should be clean, dry and free from traces of dust, dirt, oil, grease, wax and silicone.
+Decked areas to be treated should be clean, dry and free from all traces of dust, dirt, oil, grease, wax and silicone.

 For all bare wood decking, including tanalised, pressure treated and preservative impregnated decking timbers.

 Hardwood decking usually requires a period of weathering to allow the surface grain to open up.
-This allows for better absorption of the decking oil.
+This allows for better absorption of the oil.
 Check the decking manufacturer's guidance on how long it should be left to weather before applying Ronseal Decking Oil.

-Old 'coating' type finishes, such as decking paints, varnishes and varnish type stains, must be fully removed back to bare wood before oiling.
+Old 'coating' type finishes, such as decking paints, varnishes, and coating type stains must be fully removed back to bare wood before oiling.
 Depending on the condition and type of finish, it may require more than one attempt to fully remove the old coating.

 Always do a test area before starting any project to assess product suitability and final finish.
 Follow the manufacturer's instructions on the tin at all times.